-Before dipping into the OTC market, it’s important to understand the meaning of OTC stocks, and where these securities might fit into your portfolio.
+For investors, it can be important to understand the meaning of OTC stocks, and where these securities might fit into your portfolio before trading them.

 A stock exchange — like NYSE or Nasdaq — is a regulated environment in which buyers and sellers can trade shares of publicly listed companies.
 Before a stock can be listed on an exchange for public trading, it first has to meet the guidelines established by that exchange (for example, a company that wants to be listed on the Nasdaq must meet the Nasdaq listing requirements).